project-lux/lux-middletier/docs/api-endpoints.md

 ### Create

-- URL: /data
+- URL: /data/ (the trailing slash is required)
 - Method: POST
 - Data (payload): Document data in JSON
 - Headers:
   - Authorization: a base64 encoded JWT access token as a bearer token
 - Response: Created document in JSON with id and creator information